Vfunnyguy/medical-app/README.md

-# medical-app
+# Medical-app
-this project is for education purpose only ,please do not trade or sell ,thanks to set up ,clone this project and in each folder run yarn to install dependencies package
+<b style='text-transform:uppercase'>this project is for education purpose only ,please do not trade or sell ,thanks</b> <br/>
+To set up first  clone this project and in each folder run yarn to install dependencies package
-# prerequisite
+# Prerequisite
 have xampp or laragon to install mysql in local